 Sl.
-No. Nature of Malpractice Penalty to be imposed I. 1.
-Writing on the Question Paper / Admission Ticket & or passing it to the following punishments based on the severity of the case and the

-- the other student in the Examination Hall. - 2.
-Disclosing identity by writing any words or by making any peculiar marks or by writing USN on the pages other than the facing sheet in the answer scripts while answering. - 3.
-Possession of Electronic devises like mobile, Programmable Calculator, Pen-drive and any other electronic devises / storage devises in the examination hall. - 4.
-Communicating with any student or other person inside or outside the examination hall in order to obtain assistance or aid in the writing of answers in the examination. - 5.
-Having any written matter on a scribbling pad, Calculator, Palm, Hand, Leg, hand kerchiefs, Clothes, Socks, Instrument Box, Identity Card, Hall Ticket, Scales etc..) - 6.
-Destroying any evidence of Malpractice, tearing or mutilating the answer script or running away along with the answer script from the examination hall or premises. - II.
-1. Copying from the material or matter or answer of another student or similar aid or assistance, is rendered to another student within the Examination Hall. - 2.
-Receiving material for copying from outside or inside the examination hall. - 3.
-Bringing into the examination hall or being found in possession of portions of a book, manuscript, or such other material or matter to be brought into the examination hall. - 4.
-Copying or obtaining assistance from any material or matter referred to in reasons for the same shall be recorded.

-- 1. Fine not less than Rs.5000/- - 2.
-Denial of the benefit of the performance of that Particular Paper in which the student is booked under Malpractice. - 3.
+No. Nature of Malpractice Penalty / Punishment to be Imposed I 1.
+Writing on the Question Paper / Admission Ticket & or passing it to the other student in examination hall.
+2. Disclosing identity by writing any words or by making any peculiar marks or by writing USN on the pages other than the facing sheet in the answer scripts while answering.
+3. Possession of Electronic devises like mobile, Programmable Calculator, Pendrive and any other electronic devises / storage devises in the examination hall.
+4. Communicating with any student or other person inside or outside the examination hall norder to obtain assistance or aid in the writing of answers in the examination.
+5. Having any written matter on a scribbling pad, Calculator, Palm, Hand, Leg, hand kerchiefs, Clothes, Socks, Instrument Box, Identity Card, Hall Ticket, Scales etc. 6.
+Destroying any evidence of Malpractice, tearing or mutilating answer script or running away along with answer script from examination hall or premises.
+The MPEC shall recommend any of the following punishments based on the severity of the case and the reasons for the same shall be recorded. a.
+Fine not less than Rs.5,000/- b.
+Denial of the benefit of the performance of that Particular Paper in which the student is booked under Malpractice. c.
+Debarring the student from appearing for that particular subject in which the student is booked under Malpractice up to three more subsequent examinations.
+II Copying from the material or matter or answer of another student or similar aid or assistance, is rendered to another student within the Examination Hall.
+Receiving material for copying from outside or inside the examination hall.
+Bringing into the examination hall or beingfound in possession of portions of a book, manuscript, or such other material or matter to be brought into the examination hall.
+Copying or obtaining assistance from any material or matter in order to answer questions in the examinations.
+The MPEC shall recommend any of the following punishments based on the severity of the case and the reasons for the same shall be recorded. a.
+Fine not less than Rs.
+5,000/- b.
+Denial of the benefit of the performance of that Particular Paper in which the student is booked under Malpractice c.
 Debarring the student from appearing for that particular subject in which the student is booked under Malpractice up to three more subsequent examinations.